Kraykool/Recipes/medium-rare-sauce.md

 - Season with salt to taste and serve hot.

-- Sauce will keep for approxiately 1 week in the refrgigerator and is easy to reheat without breaking.
 - Sauce will keep for approximately 1 week in the refrigerator and is easy to reheat without breaking.